teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 150
 - **Required Level**: 15
 - **Rarity**: Uncommon
+- **VR Equipping Mechanics**: Drape the chainmail over the head and adjust it to fit snugly.
 - **Description**: A versatile armor offering balanced protection and mobility.
+In VR, the metallic clinking sound and adjustment process enhance realism.

 ---